 „A return to normal is just not going to happen.”

 The social consciousness has changed and there is no going back.
-The networked world created a new form of self-reference and a new orientation for the individual in the enlightened society - people long for more autonomy, a clear conscience, health, freedom and time.
+The networked world has created a new form of self-reference and a new orientation for the individual in an enlightened society.
+People long for more autonomy, a clear conscience, health, freedom and time.
 I want these values to be reflected in the things that surround us.

 „Technology is neither good nor bad; nor is it neutral.”

-While the Internet of Things and ubiquitous computing acted as a conceptual playground a few years ago, we now have a taste of what this smart new world feels like.
-The many successive waves of innovation and a sheer transformation hype have made the smart product world extremely complicated.
+While the Internet of Things and ubiquitous computing acted as a conceptual playground a few years ago, we now have a taste of what this smart, new world feels like.
+The many successive waves of innovation and the hype around sheer transformation have made the smart-product world extremely complicated.
 This complexity has in turn led to a desire for simplicity and tranquility in society - as well as in products.

-An awareness is emerging that work, culture, social affairs, consumption and sustainability cannot be considered separately: everything is connected in a long chain of effects, even if the exact connections can no longer be identified.
+An awareness is emerging that work, culture, social affairs, consumption, and sustainability cannot be considered separately.
+Everything is connected in a long chain of effects, even if the exact connections can no longer be identified.
 What is good for the individual may not be good for everyone.
-In the course of this reconsideration, we must expand the concept of User-Centered Design.
-New needs such as sustainability and fairness must be integrated into the concept.
+In the vein of this reconsideration, we must expand the concept of User-Centered Design.
+New needs such as sustainability and fairness must be integrated into this concept.
 This is how user-centered design gradually becomes life-centered design.

 „Ecological initiatives will only prosper in the real world if they work as viable economic models.
 And business models based on wearing down our natural resources are not viable models for long term growth.”

-As the Danish architect Bjarke Ingels points out in his book "Yes Is More", in the long run only those products and services will be able to prevail which are both sustainable and economical.
-In order to meet the challenges of our time, we need a multi-perspective approach that promotes contextual thinking.
+As the Danish architect Bjarke Ingels points out in his book "Yes Is More", in the long run only the products and services that will be able to prevail will be both sustainable and economical.
+In order to meet the challenges of our time we need a multi-perspective approach that promotes contextual thinking.

-Digitization is a result of human inventiveness and the ability to permeate and abstract the world around us and to synthesize the new.
-In order not to lose ourselves in the created complexity of our world, we use our compass of values for what is desirable and meaningful and embark on our exploration.
+Digitization is a result of human inventiveness.
+It has the ability to permeate and abstract the world around us, and to synthesize it into something new.
+In order not to lose ourselves in this newly created complex world, we need to use our compass of values for what is desirable and meaningful and embark on our exploration.

-We create tools that enable people to create a world in which we want to live in.
-This is how we don't get lost in transformation, remain capable of action and actively shape the world for the better.
+We create tools that enable people to create a world in which they want to live in.
+This is how we don't get lost in transformation.
+We need to remain capable of action and actively shape the world for the better.

 „To make the world work for 100% of humanity in the shortest possible time through spontaneous cooperation without ecological offense or the disadvantage of anyone.”